traject/traject/README.md

 Traject aims to:

 * Be simple and straightforward for simple use cases, hopefully being accessible even to non-rubyists, although it's in ruby
 * Be composed of modular and re-composible elements, to provide flexibility for non-common use cases.
-You should be able to do your own thing wherever you want, without having to give up the already implemented parts you still do want, mixing and matching at all.
+You should be able to do your own thing wherever you want, without having to give up the already implemented parts you still do want, mixing and matching at will.
+* Easily support re-use and sharing of mapping rules, within an installation and between organizations.
 * Have a parsimonious or 'elegant' internal architecture, only a few architectural concepts to understand that everything else is built on, to hopefully make the internals easy to work with and maintain.

 ## Installation